brentp/cruzdb/README.rst

  + simple name lookup/conversion ens -> hugo, etc.

  + methods for upstream, downstream, nearest
- + calculate bin to do more efficent query
+ + use bin to do more efficent query
  + auto join to kgXref
  + histone, cpg, other informative tracks
  + intersect annos with snps